Set Up Storyly Bar

 At least 2 colors must be defined in order to use this attribute.
 If a single color is requested, a same color code can be used twice.

-This attribute changes the progress bar colors, two colors, of the story view.
+This function changes the progress bar colors, two colors, of the Story view.
 The first defined color is the color of the background bars and the second one is the color of the foreground bars while watching the stories.
-This attribute can only be specified programmatically.

 🚧